-Revenues are from premiums on the Company's insurance policies, ceding commission on reinsured business and income generated from the investment portfolio.
+Revenues are from premiums on the Company's insurance policies, ceding commission on reinsured business, fees from staff performing work for other group companies and income generated from the investment portfolio.

 Expenses consist largely of claims costs, commission and operating expenses.